Registration for 2024 Sports Camps is NOW OPEN!

 Communication and Development

 Our goals are to connect with parents/caregivers at the start and end of each day to capture any directions from parents for the day and follow through with a flexible support plan.
 Any issues would be taken on by our team onsite.
 We track all tests, snacks and insulin captured on our log sheets integrated with activities to provide a daily print out with pointers for potential adjustments, when needed.
 We are flexible with your needs and can build that confidence over the course of our programs.

 While we do not intend to take the diabetes management away from youth attending our camps, we do provide structured support to ensure testing and insulin decisions are being made with an individualized commitment to support any aspect of diabetes management that enables the child to join and grow.
 Whether that is delivering insulin whenever needed, carb counting, site changes, pump problem solving, or decisions on treatment.

-While ICD plans its specialized camp staff roster, we will also be working with the Camp Directors at both York and Brock to train the entire Camp staff to broaden this awareness and give first-hand learning experiences to these staff and better prepare them to support other camp programming.
+While ICD builds its specialized camp staff roster, we will also be working with our venues to train the entire staff to broaden this awareness and give first-hand learning experiences to these staff and better prepare them to support other camp programming.

 Training includes watching for lows, recognizing trends, and knowing how food and exercise affect diabetes.
 They will also be trained on how to use Glucagon/Baqsimi in the rare case that they have to administer it to anyone.